Email is the currency of the workplace today.

 If you had submitted an approval request on paper it’s unlikely that you would then submit a follow up on paper – or actually go to see the person it had been sent to.
 However, with email it’s another matter.
 It’s all too easy to send a follow up email saying, “just checking you got my request…” and the inbox volume of the recipient is instantly increased.

 Although there are workarounds to the above issues, perhaps the best way to overcome problems with email approvals is to implement an automated workflow platform.
 Workflow solutions can be set up in many different ways and for multiple functions.
-For example, our workflow solution, KiSSFLOW for SunSystems enables the automation of approvals of any business process, from employee expenses and purchase requests, through to new supplier requests.
+For example, our workflow solution, Workflow for SunSystems, enables the automation of approvals of any business process, from employee expenses and purchase requests to new supplier requests.